braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/dynamics_365_customer_insights.md

 1. In Customer Insights, go to **Data > Exports**.
 To create a new export, select **Add destination**.
 2. In the **Connection for export** field, choose a connection for the Braze section.
 If you don't see this section name, there are no connections of this type available to you.
+3. Enter your REST endpoint into the hostname field in the following format: `rest.iad-03.braze.com`.
-3. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.
+4. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.
 Next, in the **Customer ID** field, select the field that represents the customer's Braze ID.
 You can also choose an additional, optional field for matching data.
-4. Lastly, select **Save**.
+5. Lastly, select **Save**.

 Note that saving an export does not run the export immediately.
 This export will run with every [scheduled refresh](https://docs.microsoft.com/en-us/dynamics365/customer-insights/system#schedule-tab).
 You can also [export data on demand](https://docs.microsoft.com/en-us/dynamics365/customer-insights/export-destinations#run-exports-on-demand).